TU Delft > Algorithmics > Neil Yorke-Smith > Research

 My research aims to help people make decisions in complex situations.
 In applying artificial intelligence and operations research to practical problems, my aim is to assist human decision makers in socio-technical systems.
 Motivated by important challenges we find in the real world, I want to understand and model the problems, develop theories and methodologies, and apply them to design and deploy usable tools to help solve the problems.

 A common thread in my research is a co-evolution of theory and application.
-I have current interests in planning and scheduling, agent-based modelling, machine learning and data analytics, social simulation, hybrid optimization, and applications including logistics and policy domains.
+I have current interests in automated scheduling, agent-based modelling, machine learning and data analytics, social simulation, hybrid optimisation, and applications including logistics and policy domains.
 In constraint programming, my thesis research focused on handling uncertainty in both theory and practice.

 Potential MSc and PhD students are welcome to make contact by email.
 Possible topics are closely related to my research interests (see also my publications).
 Note that funded positions are usually advertised on the Algorithmics group website.
 TU Delft BSc students looking for a research or honours opportunity are also welcome to contact me.